BS in Biomedical Engineering

 Students are eligible to enter the Biomedical Engineering program when they have satisfied their freshman prerequisites and are ready to begin BME 24100.
 In order to be eligible to move from Freshman Engineering to BME, students must:

-- Submit a brief application, also available from the BME department (SL220).
-This application should be submitted to the BME department (SL 220) by April 1 in the academic year prior to enrolling in BME 24100 (typically the second semester of the freshman year).
+- Submit a brief application and faculty recommendation form, both also available from the BME department (SL220).
+This application should be submitted to the BME department (electronically or to SL 220) by April 1 in the academic year prior to enrolling in BME 24100 (typically the second semester of the freshman year).

 - Pass their freshman prerequisite classes (ENGR 195, 196, 197; MATH 165, 166, 171; PHYS 152; CHEM-C 105, 125 and either 106 or BIOL-K 101) with grades of C or higher, and with an overall GPA in these courses of 2.5 or higher.